Item uses these practice principles: High expectations for every child, Respectful relationships and responsive engagement.

 Dates for 2020 (all sessions are held in Carlton, Metro Melbourne):

 Addiotional workshops can be held in other locations on demand.
 Contact provider for more information.

 Full-day workshop (metro areas): $330/person (incl.
 GST)

 1.5 hour parent workshop: $44.00 per participant (incl.
 GST).
 Held onsite at kindergarten services.
 Minimum 20 participants.

 Workshops in rural and regional areas: between $350-$380/person (incl.
 GST) depending on travel costs.
 Minimum of 20 participants.
 Contact the provider for details.

 Program adaptability: the program is a structured, interactive program, but additional and tailored training can be negotiated.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

-Factors to consider: educators should consider this as part of the broader range of transition to school practices to support effective transition to school outcomes for children and families.
+Factors to consider: educators should consider this training part of the broader range of transition-to-school practices to support effective transition-to-school outcomes for children and families.

 Tools and systems: PowerPoint presentation technology to be provided by services in regional and rural areas.